Natural Flax Fibers for Pultrusion Applications

 Designed for consistent fiber alignment and uniform wet-out, this high-grade flax sliver is an excellent choice for bio-based reinforcement in pultrusion manufacturing.
 Its refined, parallel fiber structure supports stable processing through resin baths and heated dies.
 Ideal for applications requiring medium to low density reinforcement without compromising strength or sustainability targets.

-This single-ply linen yarn is manufactured for precision and consistency, and it is suitable for pultrusion applications that require fine, continuous reinforcement.
+Manufactured for precision and consistency, and is suitable for pultrusion applications that require fine, continuous reinforcement.
 Its smooth texture, stable twist, and availability in different thicknesses (Nm values) allow for flexibility in profile design - especially where weight, natural fiber content and visual texture matter.

 Flax has been used in textiles and industrial materials for centuries.
 Today, it plays a growing role in composite manufacturing as companies move toward cleaner, more responsible material sourcing.
 We provide a range of flax-based products developed for use in pultrusion and other fiber-reinforced applications.
 These materials combine natural strength with low density and process reliability, making them a smart fit for industries seeking performance without synthetic inputs.